-In 2023, Frost recieved his PhD degree at King Abdullah University of Science and Technology (KAUST) under the supervision of Professor Bernard Ghanem, where he worked on Query Localization in Long-form Videos.
-He enjoys learning to play Guqin in his free time.
+Frost is a dedicated engineer and scientist in the field of image and video understanding, with the ultimate goal of giving people the AI power to build community and bring the world closer together.
+In 2023, Frost received his PhD degree at King Abdullah University of Science and Technology (KAUST) under the supervision of Professor Bernard Ghanem, where he worked on query localization in long-form videos.
+Prior to his graduate studies, Frost earned a bachelor’s degree from Zhejiang University, College of Optical Science and Engineering.
+Frost also enjoys learning to play Guqin in his free time.

 Please email xu.frost[at]gmail.com for the up-to-date CV.